The todo app (quickstart) archetype will generate a reasonably complete application for tracking to-do items, based around a single domain class

 The app itself is configured to run using shiro security, as configured in the

 WEB-INF/shiro.ini config file.
 To log in, use

 Once you are familiar with the generated app, you'll want to start modifying it.
-There is plenty of guidance on this site (check out the getting started section first).
+There is plenty of guidance on this site; check out the 'programming model how-tos' section on the main documentation page first).

 If you use Eclipse, do also install the Eclipse templates; these will help you follow the Isis naming conventions.

 As noted above, the generated app is a reasonably complete application for tracking to-do items.
 It consists of the following modules:

 |myapp||The parent (aggregator) module|

 |myapp-dom||The domain object model, consisting of ToDoItem and ToDoItems (repository) domain service.|

 |myapp-fixture||Domain object fixtures used for initializing the system when being demo'ed or for unit testing.|